TBD54566975/technical-steering-committee/charters/rust-core/README.md

 - Custom DSL which is conceptually compatible with all target languages.
 - Codification of the API Design using the Custom DSL.
 - Example usages.
-- Doc comments inline for the API Design.
+- Doc comments for the API Design.
 - Test vector resources.

 **Timeline/Milestones**: Unknown???